-- What is the pentose phosphate pathway?
+- The elucidation of the pentose phosphate pathway

 - Where does the pentose phosphate pathway occur?